|Page Type:||Trip Report|

 Joe and I followed.
 The exposed move to get onto the upper saddle was a little spooky with the gusts, especially after I looked down into the Black Ice Couloir beneath my feet as I climbed over.
 Next we had to descend another 1,000 ft over rugged class 3-4 terrain.
 It was slow going, but the wind seemed to die down a bit.
 Finally we scrambled through the 'eye' of The Needle, down some sketchy class 4 terrain, and we were home free on the climbers trail heading down the scree slopes – or so I thought.

-The wind got even worse around the Black Dike.
+The Whirlwind The wind got even worse around the Black Dike.
 Dust, grit, and gravel blew into my face and ears.
 When the wind blew on one side of my head, the pressure differential really made my eardrums ache.
 The sustained gusts picked up and were so strong that I had to seriously squat, scrunch my abs, and drag my arms and legs forward to step down – it was like walking through a river.
 Then the wind would reverse direction and hurl me to the ground.
 My legs were constantly getting torqued, and because of my fatigue, the wind knocked me down a lot.
 In some cases I just stayed low until the gust let up.
 At several points the wind dragged me along the scree as I was standing, and I had to grab boulders to stop myself.
 When the wind was really bad, I had to squat down and grab boulders as I walked along to steady my torso.

 This wind was driving me crazy.
 I was very tired and looking forward to an easier descent, but the wind made the descent harder than the ascent!
 For no rational reason I cursed the wind, flipped off the general direction it came from, and then it would reverse direction and spin me around.
 My wind shirt vibrated so hard that it made a loud humming noise as it turned into a blur of blue.
 At one point a gust blew both legs out from underneath me.
 On one moderate gust I let my limbs hang limp – the arm blew up about 85 degrees and my leg blew up about 35 degrees!
 The wind seemed to alternate between a 20-30 second gust and a 10 second break.
 It seemed to come from everywhere – even when I got behind large boulders it didn’t make a difference.